Ben Siegel

 Rob Stevenson 5:01

 Yeah, there’s this belief that for someone to be a good intern, they need to be at a really good school and be involved in all these student programs.
-Or maybe this is just the belief I had as a as a college student applying to internships.
-But it sounds like really, people are showing up, they were doing a good job, they were on time, they were personable, they could do the work and get through a conversation with an adult, a serious, professional adult without vomiting on themselves.
-Like, you know what you could probably hack at doing whatever the entry level ability is, at our company, I wanted to hone in on that awareness of the lawn mowing company customers to connect this labor of mowing lawns to a more corporate position.
+Or maybe this is just the belief I had as a college student applying to internships.

 Ben Siegel 5:41

 Yeah.
-And I think like, you know, a lot of the credit probably goes to the student, too, right?
+And I think, a lot of the credit probably goes to the student, too, right?
 I would imagine that in a lot of these scenarios, the kids who were out there mowing lawns, were striking up the conversations themselves saying, hey, what, what do you do?
-Oh, I’m a business major, and accounting major, whatever it is, does your company hire interns in any way?
-They were kind of going out of their way and showing the initiative as well, which, which I’m sure is a lot of what what drove it?

 Rob Stevenson 6:04

 Yeah.
-Well, what’s interesting is, I think it actually is more of the skills and less of what you said, which is, you know, where they go to school, I think, you know, there’s a lot of companies who their their entire mission from their platform is to do this right handshake being the biggest in our space, the whole goal there is doesn’t matter where you go to school, if you have the skills and work hard, you can go work at Morgan Stanley, right?
-You don’t have to be at Harvard to do that anymore.
-And I think a lot of those skills and the intangible things is what kind of shine through when you’re watching people do manual labor as well.
+Well, what’s interesting is, I think it actually is more of the skills and less of what you said, which is, , where they go to school, I think there’s a lot of companies, who their entire mission from their platform is to do this right, Handshake being the biggest in our space…

 Rob Stevenson 6:44

-You know, it’s everything across the board, we have customers who run big sales programs for entry level hires, that they’ll use us, you know, to keep them kind of engaged and informed.
-We have software engineering, roles, marketing, finance, kind of you name it, anything that’s either an internship or, or an early career program.
+We have software engineering, roles, marketing, finance, kind of you name it, anything that’s either an internship or an early career program.
 We’re working with the customers to keep their people warm and engaged and excited about about their roles.

 Rob Stevenson 7:14

-Gotcha.
-So we’re talking mostly about like Gen Z at this point, right?
-This is the generation of people who are entering the workforce.
 And I remember when I was first getting into the workforce, and I was seeing all these articles about who are millennials, who is this workforce?
 What do they care about?
-What how do they need to be managed and led, and I would kind of read those voyeuristically than just like cringe like, Oh, this is how they’re going to paint with broad strokes this entire generation.
-Now, here we are, and I’m on the other side of that, and I’m probably the one writing these blog posts.
-Let’s try and do what we saw failing in those blogs 10 years ago, what do you think is characteristic of Gen Z at the early stages of their career?
-And what do they care about?
+How do they need to be managed and led?
+I would read those voyeuristically then just cringe like, Oh, this is how they’re going to paint with broad strokes this entire generation?

 Rob Stevenson 9:15

-What about this perceived or actual difference in the Gen Z generation to previous ones, results in a different approach when it comes to hiring and onboarding?
+What about this perceived or actual difference in the Gen Z generation to previous ones results in a different approach when it comes to hiring and onboarding?

 Rob Stevenson 11:01